 MISCONCEPTION: 82 percent of renters and three-quarters (76 percent) of landlords said they believe the landlord has 60 days after a lease ends to refund a security deposit (or provide an itemized deduction statement and refund the balance).

 TRUTH: In most states security deposits must be returned between 14 and 30 days.
+Unless a security deposit alternative is used, like LeaseGuarantee, then there is nothing to return to the tenant.

 Lack of Understanding on Early Lease Termination: